EPRX Logo

 Adverse Reactions:

-If overdosage occurs, stop treatment and give symptomatic and supportive care.
+If overdosage occurs, discontinue treatment and provide supportive care.

 Clinical Pharmacology: